ajtarragona/alfresco-laravel/README.md

 ## Alias

-For a simplier use of this package, register the alias in the alias array in your `config/app.php` file adding:
+For a simpler use of this package, register the alias in the alias array in your `config/app.php` file adding:

 ```php
 'Alfresco' => Ajtarragona\AlfrescoLaravel\Models\AlfrescoLaravel::class